-Our board of directors adopted our Stock Purchase Plan on January 24, 2005 and our shareholders approved it on April 27, 2005.
+Our board of directors adopted our Stock Purchase Plan on January 24, 2005 and our shareholders will approve it prior to the completion of this offering.
 The Stock Purchase Plan will become effective upon the completion of this offering.

 Share Reserve.
 The Stock Purchase Plan authorizes the issuance of 500,000 shares of common stock pursuant to purchase rights granted to certain of our employees or to employees of any of our subsidiaries that we designate as being eligible to participate.